Shinigamibots5/logo/README.md

 - Follow the prompts to create an account and sign up for the OpenAI API service.
 - Once you have signed up, you will be provided with an API key.
 Keep this key safe, as it will be needed to authenticate your requests to the OpenAI API.

+**Telegram bot token**
+To get a Telegram bot token, you will need to create a new bot on Telegram.
+Here's how to do it:

+- Open Telegram app or go to Telegram Web.
+- Search for BotFather and start a chat with it.
+- Type /newbot and follow the instructions to create a new bot.
+- BotFather will give you a token that you can use to authenticate your bot.

+**MongoDB URL**
+To get the MongoDB URL and database name, you will need to create a new MongoDB database.
+Here's how to do it:

+- Sign up for a free MongoDB account on the MongoDB website.
+To get the MongoDB URL and database name, you will need to create a new MongoDB database.
+Here's how to do it:

+- Create a new project and cluster.
+- Click on the "Connect" button for your cluster.
+- Choose "Connect Your Application" and select "Python" as the driver.
+- Copy the connection string provided, which includes the MongoDB URL and database name.

 **Usage**

 - Clone the repository: git clone https://github.com/yourusername/telegram-logo-bot.git